 Have you tried Kabocha (カボチャ, 南瓜) before?
 It’s called Kabocha squash in the U.S. and Japanese pumpkin in Australia and New Zealand.
 This simmered kabocha is one of the easiest way to cook kabocha, and of course it is super delicious!

 Japanese Kabocha squash (image courtesy of San Diego Union Tribune)

 What is Kabocha?

-Kabocha is an Asian variety of winter squash, but in Japan we refer to it as pumpkin.
-It is very hard and has very thick deep green skin, not particularly “pretty.”
-But when you cut it open (it requires some strength to cut through), you will see a beautiful intense yellow-orange color inside.
+Kabocha is an Asian variety of winter squash, but in Japan we refer to it as simply pumpkin.
+Kabocha’s exterior and texture is very hard when it’s raw, and has a thick deep green skin.
+I know it’s not particularly “pretty.”
+But when you cut it open, (it will require some strength to cut through), you will see a beautiful intense yellow-orange flesh inside.

-Hikari Miso products are available in Japanese grocery stores and Amazon.
+I use shio koji from Hikari Miso and their products are available in Japanese grocery stores and Amazon.

 Disclosure: This post is sponsored by Hikari Miso.
 To read more about my partnership with Hikari Miso, click click here.

 Editor’s Note: The post was originally published on February 9, 2014.